ThinGuy/copr/README.md

 # **Ubuntu Project and Package Dashboard Overview**
+Need to understand your use of Ubuntu, including free and open source software?
+The aim of the **Ubuntu Project and Package Dashboard** is to automate the process, provide scalable insights into package availability, repository size, and change history.
+It's designed to help developers, sysadmins, and security teams make smarter decisions, faster.

 ## **Purpose**
 The **Ubuntu Project and Package Dashboard** is a comprehensive system designed to track, analyze, and report on Ubuntu package repositories, including standard LTS archives and Ubuntu Pro/ESM repositories.
 It provides indexing, parsing, sizing, and tracking functionalities to offer detailed insights into repository growth, changes, and package metadata.